 Vacuum formed foam heads are easily cleaned by wiping them down with disinfectant wipe or a solution of water and a mild detergent.

-Expect the vacuum formed foam mascot head to last longer than regular foam heads.
+Expect the vacuum formed foam head to last longer than regular foam heads.
 The foam used in making the molded foam heads is much more durable and less likely to disintegrate over time than the traditional sculpted foam head.
 While the vacuum formed foam has a longer life expectancy than traditional sculpted foam, it's not as durable as vacuum-formed plastic.

 Vacuum formed foam is the most lightweight material available for mascot heads, making it even more ideal for active mascot performers.